mitocw/latex2edx/docs/macros.rst

 If the value for ``expect`` is a single double-quoted string, then the question is a single-choice problem.
+In this case, the choice selection is done using radio buttons.

 If the value for ``expect`` is a comma-delimited list of more than one double-quoted string, then the question is a multiple-choice problem.
+In this instance, choices are made using checkboxes.

 Example input::